Characterizations of generalized convex bodies of revolution: Abstract

 \section{Abstract}

-In this work we prove that either a sequence of axis of symmetry or a sequence of hyperplanes of symmetry of a convex body $K$ in the Euclidian space $\Ed, n\geq 3$, are enough to guarantee that $K$ is either a generalized body of revolution or a sphere.
+In this work we prove that either a sequence of axes of symmetry or a sequence of hyperplanes of symmetry of a convex body $K$ in the Euclidean space $\Ed, d\geq 3$, are enough to guarantee that $K$ is a generalized body of revolution (and in some cases a sphere).